 How much time will the tests take?

-Overall, the estimated amount of testing time on CMAS is expected to be less than 1.5% of typical students' total instructional time.
+Overall, the estimated amount of testing time on CMAS is expected to be less than 1.5 percent of typical students' total instructional time.

 In spring 2015, the math and English language arts tests were shortened and the administration of the tests was condensed into one window.
-As a result, testing time will be reduced by approximately 90 minutes for all students 3rd through 9th grade.
+As a result, testing time was reduced by approximately 90 minutes for all students third through ninth grade.